 Key wrote a poem on the back of a letter that he had in his pocket.
 He continued to write as he was rowed ashore by the British.
 He rewrote part of it in his room that night.

 Key's poem was printed in a handbill.
 Later it was set to the music of an old English song.
 In 1931 The Star Spangled Banner was officially adopted as the national anthem of the United States.
-In recent years many people have suggest changing the national anthem to America.
+In recent years many people have suggested changing the national anthem to America.